jhackshaw/tspvis/src/content/introduction.md

 ### Heuristic algorithms

 Heuristic algorithms attempt to find a good approximation of the optimal path within a more *reasonable* amount of time.

-They can be further broken down as constructive and improvement, where constructive algorithms "build" a path (e.g. shortest path), and improvement algorithms take an existing path and try to make it better (e.g. 2-opt inversion)  The heuristic algorithms implemented so far include:
+**Construction** - Build a path (e.g. shortest path)
   - Shortest Path
+  - Arbitrary Insertion
+  - Furthest Insertion

+**Improvement** - Attempt to take an existing constructed path and improve on it
   - 2-Opt Inversion
   - 2-Opt Reciprcal Exchange

 ## Dependencies